Guides

 Prison vs Jail: What is The Difference?

+What is jail like?
 The term jail refers to a secure facility designed to house inmates on a short-term basis that fall into one of three categories:

-- Men and women who have been arrested and are awaiting a hearing, trial or sentencing.
+- Men and women who have been arrested and are awaiting a hearing, trial, or sentencing.

 - People guilty of a misdemeanor who are serving a sentence of less than one year.